Research

 Many have argued that digital technologies such as smartphones and social media are addictive.
 We develop an economic model of digital addiction and estimate it using a randomized experiment.
 Temporary incentives to reduce social media use have persistent effects, suggesting social media are habit forming.
 Allowing people to set limits on their future screen time substantially reduces use, suggesting self-control problems.
 Additional evidence suggests people are inattentive to habit formation and partially unaware of self-control problems.
 Looking at these facts through the lens of our model suggests that self-control problems cause 31 percent of social media use.

-Our op-ed in the Washington Post, short summary in The Research On That.
-Media coverage: NPR Morning Edition, The Indicator from Planet Money, Fast Company, The Atlantic
+Our op-ed in the Washington Post.
+Media coverage: NPR Morning Edition, The Indicator from Planet Money, Fast Company, The Atlantic.

 Bargaining over real prices with microenterprise owners in Ghana, we show that sellers with less per capita household liquidity agree to lower sale prices.
 This relationship is robust across firms and within firms over time, even after controlling for a plethora of time-varying observables.
 A computerized bargaining experiment, with randomized initial payout sizes, corroborates the real-bargaining findings.
 This pattern can be explained by an application of classical bargaining theory that includes endowments and utility functions with decreasing absolute risk aversion.
 The potential poverty multiplying implications of pricing behavior is a key frontier in understanding barriers to the profitability of microenterprises.